lkw303/waypoint_follower/README.md

 The video below shows an example deployment of the `waypoint_follower` node turtlebot3 in the turtlebot3 world in gazebo.
 ![example deployment](./media/example_deployment.gif)

+## Tuning
+In this case since we are using the capabilites of the move base action, overshooting and smoothness of navigation is dependant on the global and local planners.
+In the example deployment we are using the DWAPlanner.
+The local planner can take in a number of parameters such as the maximum linear and angular velocities, acceleration limits and controller frequency.

+## Pros
+This solution is modular as it use the move base action and thus can be implemented on any robot that has a move base server set up.

+## Draw Backs
+This implementation would require the robot to slow down and stop at every waypoint.
+A way to make this smoother perhaps is to have a distance parameter, whereby the next goal will be sent when the robot is within this distance of the current goal.